Betterment/backbone.blazer/README.md

 #### added
 `Backbone.Blazer.Router` still supports the usual way of routing in a Backbone application: mapping a regexp to a callback.
 However, we've gone ahead and added a new way of configuring your routes: `Backbone.Blazer.Route`.

+#### NOTE: this library builds on top of [Backbone.BaseRouter](https://github.com/jmeas/backbone.base-router).
+We internalize the dependency, so that library comes bundled inside of Backbone.Blazer.
+This keeps the configuration simpler for you.

 # Router Configuration
 Blazer's router supports all the familiar configuration of `Backbone.Router`